I'm a member

 Printer Friendly Version

-DESCRIPTIONOscillatory devices are used as alternatives to the standard daily percussion and postural drainage (P/PD) method of airway clearance for patients with cystic fibrosis.
-There are several types of devices including high-frequency chest compression with an inflatable vest and oscillating positive expiratory pressure devices, such as the FLUTTER and Acapella devices.
-Oscillatory devices are also proposed for other respiratory conditions such as diffuse bronchiectasis and chronic obstructive pulmonary disorder (COPD).
+DESCRIPTIONOscillatory devices are used as alternatives to the standard daily percussion and postural drainage method of airway clearance for patients with cystic fibrosis.
+There are several types of devices including high-frequency chest compression with an inflatable vest and oscillating positive expiratory pressure devices, such as the Flutter and Acapella devices.
+Oscillatory devices are also proposed for other respiratory conditions such as diffuse bronchiectasis, chronic obstructive pulmonary disease (COPD), and respiratory conditions associated with neuromuscular disorders.

 Oscillatory devices are designed to move mucus and clear airways; the oscillatory component can be intra- or extra-thoracic.
-Some of the devices require the active participation of the patient.
-These include oscillating positive expiratory pressure devices, such as FLUTTER and Acapella, in which the patient exhales multiple times through a device.
-The FLUTTER device is a small pipe-shaped, easily portable hand-held device, with a mouthpiece at one end.
+Some devices require active participation of patients.
+They include oscillating positive expiratory pressure devices, such as Flutter and Acapella, in which the patient exhales multiple times through a device.
+The Flutter device is a small pipe-shaped, easily portable hand-held device, with a mouthpiece at one end.
 It contains a high-density stainless steel ball that rests in a plastic circular cone.
 During exhalation, the steel ball moves up and down, creating oscillations in expiratory pressure and airflow.
 When the oscillation frequency approximates the resonance frequency of the pulmonary system, vibration of the airways occurs, resulting in loosening of mucus.
 The Acapella device is similar in concept but uses a counterweighted plug and magnet to create air flow oscillation.

-The Percussionaire device delivers intrapulmonary percussive ventilation (IPV).
+The Percussionaire device, which delivers intrapulmonary percussive ventilation, is another type of passive oscillatory device.
 This device combines internal thoracic percussion through rapid minibursts of inhaled air and continuous therapeutic aerosol delivered through a nebulizer.
-IPV can be self-administered by patients, who breathe through the mouthpiece, then cough to clear the loosened secretions.

 Other indications for Respiratory Devices are discussed in a separate policy.

-POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physiotherapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physiotherapy is unavailable or not tolerated.
+POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physical therapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physical therapy is unavailable or not tolerated.

-Use of the FLUTTER® valve or Acapella device may be considered medically necessary in patients with hypersecretory lung disease (i.e., produce excessive mucus) who have difficulty clearing the secretions and recurrent disease exacerbations.
+Use of an oscillatory positive expiratory pressure device may be considered medically necessary in patients with hypersecretory lung disease (i.e., produce excessive mucus) who have difficulty clearing the secretions and recurrent disease exacerbations.

-High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations.
+High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations other than those specified here.

-Other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy or their use in other lung diseases, such as chronic obstructive pulmonary disease, are considered investigational.
+Other applications of high-frequency chest wall compression devices and intrapulmonary percussive ventilation devices, including, but not limited to, their use as an adjunct to chest physical therapy, in other lung diseases, such as chronic obstructive pulmonary disease or respiratory conditions associated with neuromuscular disorders are considered investigational.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

-A trial period may also be helpful because patients’ responses to the various types of devices can be variable; the types of devices should be considered as alternative, and not equivalent, devices.
+A trial period may also be helpful because patients’ responses to different types of devices can vary; the types of devices should be considered as alternative, not equivalent, devices.

 POLICY HISTORY9/24/2009: Policy Added to address Cystic Fibrosis and Other Respiratory Disorders as a separate policy from the Respiratory Devices policy